 We offer term life insurance products, whole life insurance products and annuity insurance products on our platform.
 The term life insurance products we offer provide life insurance for the insured for a specified time period or until the attainment of a certain age, in return for the periodic payment of fixed premiums over a pre-determined period, generally ranging from five to 20 years.
-In 2021, popular term life insurance products on our online platform include Da Mai Ding Hai Zhu (大麦定海柱), a customized term life insurance product designed to meet the protection needs of the younger generation.
+In 2022, popular term life insurance products on our online platform include Huagui Da Mai 2022(华贵大麦2022定期寿险).

 The whole life insurance products we offer provide life insurance for the insured's entire life in exchange for the periodic payment of fixed premiums over a pre-determined period, generally ranging from five to 20 years, or until the insured reaches a certain age.
 The face amount of the policy is paid upon the death of the insured.
-In 2021, Whole life insurance products offered on our online platform include Jin Man Yi Zu Premium (金满意足臻享版), an increasingly popular whole life insurance product offering protection and saving functions with a single policy.
+In 2022, Whole life insurance products offered on our online platform include Jin Man Yi Zu Premium (金满意足臻享版), an increasingly popular whole life insurance product offering protection and saving functions with a single policy.